RoyalVeterinaryCollege/Folium/README.md

 4. Install and configure [IdentityServer](https://github.com/IdentityServer/IdentityServer4)
 	> We found identityserver app pool must have 'Load User Profile' in Advanced Settings and the identity needs permissions to read its private key via mmc snap in -> All Tasks -> Manage Private Keys.
 5. Copy the Folium.Api and Folium.Ui build outputs (publish folders) into two seperate web applications
-6. You need to set your appsettings, copy the appsettings.template.json in both projects and paste as appsettings.json, update the template with the correct settings for your environment
-7. Install a Skill set (see below)
+6. Install a Skill set (see below)

 ### Skill set install